-Basin Electric has taken the initiative to diversify its generation portfolio with renewable generation, such as wind, solar, and waste heat generation, which has resulted in the displacement of millions of tons of air pollutants.
+In addition to investing \$2 billion in control technologies, Basin Electric has taken the initiative to diversify its generation portfolio with renewable generation, such as wind, solar, and waste heat generation, which has resulted in the displacement of millions of tons of air pollutants.
 The New Source Review program, as it is currently administered, places burdens on companies that seek to maintain their facilities in an efficient way by categorizing routine maintenance projects as significant projects that require retrofitting of units with exorbitantly expensive emissions controls.
+Further, the EPA has exercised its authority under the Good Neighbor rule to impose additional regulations on facilities that it determines contribute to nonattainment of regulated pollutants in other states.